funkman95/dsp/03-command_line.md

 * `-F`: flags filenames and places a slash at the end of directories
 * `-R`: displays subdirectories as well
 * `-1`: displays each entry on a line
-* `gpot`: concise long listing sorted by time modified with slashes following directories
+* `-gpot`: concise long listing sorted by time modified with slashes following directories

 ---